-If you are heading to Cuba, this list of delicious & iconic Havana restaurants & bars will definitely be helpful!
-While planning my trip to Cuba, I came across posts where people complained about the food.
+If you are heading to Cuba, this list of delicious & iconic bars and restaurants in Havana Cuba will definitely be helpful!
+While planning my trip to Cuba, I came across posts where people complained about the food at the Cuban restaurant they’d visited.
 It was described as bland.
 People mentioned this may be due to lack of seasonings as a result of the embargo.
 I actually warned my husband not to expect the delicious Cuban food we were used to in Miami.
 I went so far as to recommend him packing hot sauce in his bag (swag-sorry-couldn’t help it #Beyonce).
 I digress, he chose not to bring anything and he didn’t have to!
 I have nooooo idea where those people ate because everything we had was delicious!
 From food to drinks from Havana to Trinidad everything was flavorful and cheap!
-These Havana restaurants and paladares were our favorites.
+These paladares and restaurants in Havana Cuba were our favorites.
 A paladar is a family-run restaurant vs. a government-run restaurant.

 ***La Habana, Habana=Havana, La Habana Vieja= Old Havana***

 Floridita is located in Old Havana across from the National Museum of Fine Arts.
 It was one of the first places I set out to find since I read it was a known hangout of the author Ernest Hemingway.
 They actually have a bronze statue of Hemingway by the bar.
 Floridita’s motto is “la cuna del daiquiri” which stands for the “the cradle of the daiquiri”.
 Constantino Vert, the former owner of Floridita, is credited with creating the daiquiri.
 Let me tell you, it lives up to its name!
 The frozen daiquiris as well as the mojitos were delicious.
 We also had Cubano sandwiches and plantain chips.
 The décor was plush and the atmosphere lively with a trio band performing.

 Paladar Dona Carmela: